mxro/maxrohde-web/content/posts/2022/2022-07-30-remove-link-underlines-from-epub-files-with-calibre/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Remove Link Underlines from EPUB Files with Calibre'
+date: '2022-07-30'
 categories:
-- coding
+  - 'coding'
-date: "2022-07-30"
 tags:
-- calibre
+  - 'calibre'
-- ebooks
+  - 'ebooks'
-- epub
+  - 'epub'
-- tutorial
+  - 'tutorial'
-title: Remove Link Underlines from EPUB Files with Calibre
 ---

 Some [EPUB](https://en.wikipedia.org/wiki/EPUB) documents may display links with an annoying underline in the [calibre](https://calibre-ebook.com/) viewer or your e-book reader.